denfry/BannedWordsMute/README.md

-Auto mute players that write in chat banned words from twitch with plugin LiteBans
+Auto mute players that write in chat banned words with plugin LiteBans